cynefian/policy/EnergyNow-Extension/privacy-policy.md

 *Last updated: October 4, 2025*

-EnergyNow (“we,” “our,” or “us”) is committed to protecting the privacy of users of the **EnergyNow Bridge Chrome Extension** (the “Extension”).
+Cynefian (“we,” “our,” or “us”) is committed to protecting the privacy of users of the **EnergyNow Bridge Chrome Extension** (the “Extension”).
 This Privacy Policy explains what data we collect, how we use it, and the rights you have as a user.

 By installing and using the Extension, you agree to the terms outlined in this Privacy Policy.